Hypnosis for Alcohol Abuse

 The CDC's Dietary Guidelines for alcohol define moderate drinking as up to 1 drink per day for women and up to two drinks per day for men.
-Many are surprised by these recommendations.
-They think they can "hold their liquor," and point to how frequently heavy drinking is shown on TV and in the movies--with few negative consequences.
+Many are surprised that these recommendations are so low.
+They think they can hold their liquor, and point to how frequently heavy drinking is shown on TV and in the movies--with few negative consequences.

 So, is alcoholism a disease?
 Although medical societies, hospitals and treatment facilities lobbied to get it classified as such, I don't believe it is a disease.
 This classification allows healthcare providers to bill insurance companies for their services, but it actually does not fit the disease category.
 If you are curious about this point, you can click this link to find an excellent article: "Is Alcoholism a Disease?"

 Does alcoholism run in families?
 Researchers have found some (minor) genetic propensities, but that is not the most important reason it runs in families.
 The reason is behavioral.
 Alcoholic parents not only serve as role models for their children, but they also damage their children.
-Those children have a greater likelihood of becoming an alcohol abuser themselves, and/or marrying an alcoholic.
-This is also true for those who grew up with a drug-addicted parent.
+Those children have a greater likelihood of becoming alcohol abusers themselves, and/or marrying an alcoholic.

-The problem is, research shows that only 5-10% of AA members are able to quit drinking permanently.
+However, research shows that only 5-10% of AA members are able to quit drinking permanently.
 The track record for most residential treatment programs is not much better.
 Some people have been able to successfully stop drinking on their own, but the reasons vary.
-Sometimes a serious health problem arises, or a beloved spouse makes a credible threat of divorce.
+Sometimes a serious health issue arises, or a beloved spouse makes a credible threat of divorce.

-My program for people who are heavy drinkers involves getting to the heart of the (subconscious) causes and healing them.
-I work with people who could be classified as "functional alcoholics."
-With treatment over time, they are able to decrease their consumption and many have been able to become social drinkers with no worries about "going off the deep end" again.
+My program for people who are heavy drinkers involves getting to the heart of the (subconscious) causes and healing those causes.
+I work with people who could be classified as functional alcoholics.
+With treatment they are able to decrease their consumption, and many have been able to become social drinkers with no worries about going off the deep end again.

-I do not treat those with alcohol dependence--those who are not able to maintain their responsibilities, and have no control over their drinking.
+I do not treat those with alcohol dependence--those who are not able to maintain their responsibilities and have no control over their drinking.
 However, even in those cases, after they have been through a rehab facility and gotten sober, I'm able to help them minimize their chances of abusing alcohol again.